 Origin and history

 Pollen is a fine dust produced by flowers, containing the male cells necessary for plant fertilization.
-A true concentrate of nutrients, it is collected by bees, who transform it into pellets to feed the hive.
-Used since antiquity, notably by the Egyptians and Greeks, pollen is considered a natural superfood to boost vitality and stimulate the body's defenses.
-Today, it is widely used in apitherapy , the alternative medicine derived from beehive products.
+A true concentrate of nutrients, it is harvested by bees, who transform it into pellets to feed the hive.
+Used since ancient times, particularly by the Egyptians and Greeks, pollen is considered a natural superfood that boosts vitality and stimulates the body's defenses.
+Today, it is widely used in apitherapy, a form of alternative medicine based on bee products.